AVAILABLE 24/7 | FREE CONSULTATION

 Attorney Adam M. Lustberg and our team of skilled lawyers at Lustberg Law Offices have spent our careers defending the rights of our clients.
 We understand New Jersey red flag laws and advocate diligently for your rights and to have the order lifted and restored legal access to your firearms and ammunition.

 While we all can agree that dangerous people should not be in possession of firearms, red flag laws can lack clarity and petitions can often be brought against an individual with very ambiguous evidence.
-Although New Jersey red flag laws have been crafted to limit petitioners, the definitions of who can file a petition are still very broad.
+Although New Jersey’s red flag laws have been crafted to limit petitioners, the definitions of who can file a petition are still very broad.

-Furthermore, red flag laws have been notoriously vague in their definition of “significant danger.”
+Furthermore, New Jersey red flag laws have been notoriously vague in their definition of “significant danger.”
 Innocent individuals may find that having an ERPO issued against them can have a serious impact on their reputation and future and may further implicate them in the future because of a perceived violent tendency.

 A petition will be reviewed by the court on an ex parte basis, meaning only the petitioner is heard on the application and, if they find sufficient evidence, an ERPO will be issued.
 Because these protective orders are issued under emergent situations, there is no attempt to contact the subject or hold a hearing until after the temporary order is issued.